COGS118A/Group019-SP23/README.md

 Hi!
 Does anybody want to discuss topic of interests?
 I will start working on a temporary topic to submit for the checkpoint - Daimeng

 Whats' up lets meet Friday night to knock out this proposal.
-Here is an invite link to the discord i made so that we can communicate: https://discord.gg/8naGrMCR
+Here is an invite link to the discord i made so that we can communicate: -Sarb https://discord.gg/8naGrMCR

 # COGS118A Project template